zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/cluster_api/capi_azure/apimgmt_arm_template/_index.md

   - _`spnTenantId`_ - Your Azure tenant id
   - _`windowsAdminUsername`_ - Client Windows VM Administrator name
   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
-  - _`myIpAddress`_ - Your local public IP address.
-This is used to allow remote RDP and SSH connections to the client Windows VM and CAPI cluster nodes.
   - _`logAnalyticsWorkspaceName`_ - Unique name for the deployment log analytics workspace.
   - _`deployAppService`_ - Boolean that sets whether or not to deploy App Service plan and a Web App.
 For this scenario, we leave it set to _**false**_.
   - _`deployFunction`_ - Boolean that sets whether or not to deploy App Service plan and an Azure Function application.
 For this scenario, we leave it set to _**false**_.